fttlov/JCAdvance/README.md

 ← Choose your language

 ## What is it
-Joy-con Advance is an Xbox gamepad emulator with advanced features for Joy-cons, Pro Controller, DualShock 4 and DualSense Edge, based on DSAdvance by r57zone <br>
+Joy-con Advance is an Xbox/DS4 gamepad emulator with advanced features for Joy-cons, Pro Controller, DualShock 4 and DualSense Edge, based on DSAdvance by r57zone <br>

 ## Some basic features:
-- Customizable buttons: assign gamepad buttons to emulate Xbox, keyboard, and mouse keys <br>
+- Assign gamepad buttons to emulate Xbox buttons or keyboard/mouse keys (a separate profile for each) <br>
-- Gyro-based modes: mouse/stick emulation for looking/aiming; wheel emulation for driving, Aircraft <br>
+- Gyro-based modes: mouse/stick emulation for looking/aiming; wheel emulation for driving; Aircraft <br>
-- Hotkeys for switching modes and profiles in real time<br>
+- HardCoded hotkeys for switching modes and profiles in real time <br>
-- Customizable sensitivity, deadzones, and left/right stick switching<br>
+- Customizable sensitivity, deadzones, inverting and left/right stick/trigger switching <br>
-- Rumble support for Sony/Nintendo gamepads<br>
+- Rumble support for Sony/Nintendo gamepads <br>
 - Dual Joy-Cons combined into a single virtual Xbox controller<br>
 - Magic Wheel feature: use the gyro movements in different directions as additional buttons/actions<br>
-- Support for Sony DualSense adaptive triggers (pistol, rifle, sniper rifle, bow, car pedal);<br>
+- Support for Sony DualSense adaptive triggers (pistol, rifle, sniper rifle, bow, car pedal) <br>
-- Various emulation modes for games with adaptive triggers;<br>
-- Support for two gamepads <br>
+- Support for two gamepads (second gamepad is limited to basic functions)<br>
-- (Experimental) External pedal: connect your wheel/pedals and emulate triggers or sticks<br>
+- External pedal: connect pedals to emulate triggers or sticks (limited device support) (<br>
 - Minimal memory and CPU usage (0.20% - 0.50%)<br>

 ## What's the difference: